top of page

 DAY 3: (B,L)

 Today we head out to San Juan Chamula, a small town located 10km (6 miles) northwest of San Cristóbal de las Casas and home to the fiercely independent Tzotzil community.
 In Chamula, Day of the Dead is a lively fiesta with live bands, booths selling all sorts of food, ice cream carts and hundreds and hundreds of highland Chamulan is dressed up in their best festival garb and is a full feast for the senses.
 El Dia del los Muertos and Día de Todos los Santos on the first and second of November is a time when families gather at Zincantan’s two cemeteries that sit high in the mountains.
 The graves yards are covered with flowers in unbelievable layers of color.
 You’ll want to step inside San Juan Chamula’s church, the Cathedral San Juan Bautista.
 Though it appears like any other church on the outside, when you enter you realize it’s no ordinary Catholic space.
 The aroma of pine, flowers, incense and candles greet you as you enter the church.
 The floor is covered with pine needles, cut fresh from the forest and carried here every Saturday and statues of saints line the walls.
 There are no pews and no altar inside their church.
 Instead, worshippers kneel on the floor, lighting candles and chanting.
 Next a visit to a Weaver’s Co-op or Weaving workshop to see some incredible regional textiles.
-Lunch at a roadside restaurant.
-Today we also visit a local cemetery in Zincantan with its flower bathed tombs and walk around the celebrations taking place.
+Today, we also visit a local cemetery in Zincantan with its flower bathed tombs and walk around the celebrations taking place.
 No photos allowed, but the colors and sights will remain etched in your memory forever.
 Dinner on your own.
 Overnight in San Cristóbal.

 DAY 4: (B,L)